gravitational/teleport/docs/4.2/enterprise/index.md

 spec:
   options:
     # ...
-    # Only allows the contractor to use this role for 1hr from time of request.
+    # Only allows the contractor to use this role for 1 hour from time of request.
-    options.max_session_ttl: 1hr
+    max_session_ttl: 1h
   allow:
     # ...
   deny: